conaticus/opal/README.md

 **Type** - the type of text that you're adding - this mainly is here for SEO purposes. \
 **Text** - the text displayed by the widget \
 **Size** - size of the text (in pixels)

+## Future features

+### Plugins
+There is a possibly that plugins will indeed be supported with Opal, especialy as it is open source.
+Developers will then have the option to create their own plugins and implement their own useful featuers to Opal, being able to share them with the community.